Research Grant

 PO Box 12 186, Wellington 6144, New Zealand.

-1) A brief description of the scope and nature of the research work – setting out its aims and significance, its research plan, and the methods and techniques to be employed.
+1) A brief description (100-150 words) of the scope and nature of the research work, describing the project and setting out its aims and significance, its research plan, and the methods and techniques to be employed.

 TERMS & CONDITIONS OF THE RESEARCH GRANT